yagop/node-telegram-bot-api/doc/api.md

 You must use exactly one of the fields *png_sticker*, *tgs_sticker*, or *webm_sticker*

-Animated stickers can be added to animated sticker sets and only to them:
+Animated stickers can be added to animated sticker sets and only to them

+Note:
-- Animated sticker sets can have up to 50 stickers.
+- Emoji sticker sets can have up to 200 sticker
-- Static sticker sets can have up to 120 stickers
+- Static or Animated sticker sets can have up to 120 stickers

 **Kind**: instance method of [<code>TelegramBot</code>](#TelegramBot)
 **Returns**: <code>Promise</code> - True on success